 You may wish to track specific performance indicators or set post-campaign objectives.

 The project schedule should be updated as needed to accommodate changing deadlines and workloads, and dependencies should be closed once they have been met.
 To meet a deadline, make sure your team’s schedule is organized by priority.
-To ensure that the project is on track and deliverables are met, it is a good idea to check in with team members frequently.
+To ensure that the project is on track and deliverables are met, checking in with team members frequently is a good idea.

-Despite schedule fluctuations, it is important to stay as close to the original timeline as possible, to avoid scope creep.
+Despite schedule fluctuations, it is important to stay as close to the original timeline of phases of project management as possible to avoid scope creep.
 To put it another way, do not expand the scope of the project beyond its original intent.

 To ensure that project objectives and deliverables are met, the project monitoring and control phase runs concurrently with the project execution phase.